-- Align and contribute to GWA's key strategic business objectives and desired business outcomes; - Align executive remuneration with the interests of - securityholders; Assist GWA in attracting executives and retaining the best talent required to execute the business strategy; - Support GWA's performance based culture against business plans and shareholder returns; - · Be fair, competitive, and easy to understand.
+- Align and contribute to GWA's key strategic business objectives and desired business outcomes; - Align executives' remuneration with the interests - Assist GWA in attracting executives and retaining the best talent required to execute the business strategy; - Support GWA's performance based culture against business plans and shareholder returns; and - Be fair, equitable and easy to understand.

-3.2 FY23 Executive remuneration changes
+3.2 FY23 EXECUTIVE REMUNERATION CHANGES

-For FY23 the Board approved two LTI performance hurdles, which will be relative TSR and absolute EPS growth (CAGR over 3-year performance period).
-LTI performance rights granted will be split evenly to these two performance hurdles.
+For FY23 the Board approved two LTI performance hurdles, which will be relative TSR and absolute EPS growth (CAGR over three-year performance period).
+LTI performance rights granted will be split evenly between these two performance hurdles.